ruimalheiro/recursive-state-machine/README.md

 Inside our errorHandler you need to handle the error and return the state we want to go to.
 If we don't return anything, the machine will terminate.

-Cleanup tasks are optional and don't need to return anything.
+Cleanup tasks are optional.
 They will always run on machine termination (regardless if it terminates in success or error state); E.g disconnecting from a database.

 The error handler is of the form:
 `({ currentState, taskName, error }) => { ... }`